 |September – December 2019||2 August 2019|

 - reading, commenting on and drafting documents related to current arbitration cases;

 - doing research for the preparation of work documents, conferences, presentations and publications; and

-- assisting with tasks related to educational events and conferences as necessary.
+- assisting with tasks related to educational events and conferences.

-A student with a strong background in international commercial arbitration law.
+- A background in international commercial arbitration law is required.

-- a short CV (two pages maximum focusing on the experience relevant to the internship); and
+- CV (maximum of two pages) focusing on experience relevant to the internship; and

-SICANA is an equal opportunity employer and prohibits discriminatory employment actions and treatment of employees, interns, and applicants for employment or internships based on race, color, religion, creed, gender, marital status, national origin, disability, age, veteran status, on-the-job injury, sexual orientation, genetic predisposition or carrier status, political affiliation or belief.
-Employment and internship decisions are made without consideration of these or any other factors that employers are prohibited by law from considering.
-The foregoing should not be construed as an offer or guarantee of employment or an internship.
+SICANA, Inc. is an equal opportunity employer and as such, prohibits discriminatory actions and treatment of applicants that are based on race, color, religion, creed, gender, marital status, national origin, disability, age, veteran status, on-the-job injury, sexual orientation, genetic predisposition, carrier status, political affiliation or belief.
+Decisions are made without consideration of these or any other factors that employers are prohibited by law from considering.
+The foregoing should not be construed as an offer or guarantee of an internship.

 If chosen for an internship, you must be able to provide us with the necessary documents that substantiate your ability to hold a paid – or unpaid Internship – in the US.
 Additionally, you must ensure that you have the necessary personal health insurance and third-party liability insurance (if you plan on driving a privately-owned vehicle) while an intern at SICANA.
 No such insurance coverage is offered by SICANA, Inc.